Awareness Intensive

 ∆ Transformation Beyond Seeking

-Through this continuous inquiry, the layers of identity that define “me” begin to loosen.
-Thoughts, emotions, and roles are seen for what they are — temporary movements within awareness.
-This is the process of de-identification: the quiet falling away of what we are not, revealing what has always been free.
+Through this continuous looking, layers of identity loosen.
+Thoughts, emotions, and roles are seen for what they are: temporary movements within awareness.
+The quiet falling away of what we are not.

 ❈ The Invitation